 Fry Scholarship funds may be applied to in-state tuition costs starting January 1, 2015, at any public graduate or professional school in the state in which the student has established their residency.
 Awardees are required to relinquish any other education benefits provided under the GI bill to be issued Fry scholarship funds.

 The expanded criteria for the Fry Scholarship initially established as part of the 9/11 GI Bill, is the latest in a series of VA actions to implement provisions of the Veterans Access, Choice, and Accountability Act of 2014.
 Learn more or apply online.

 Individuals may view additional VA education and training benefits available to assist veterans, service members, and their qualified family members.

 Health Resources and Services Administration (HRSA)

-The Health Resources and Services Administration (HRSA) offers scholarship, loan and loan repayment programs for health professions students, including scholarships for disadvantaged students and loans for disadvantaged students.
+The Health Resources and Services Administration (HRSA) offers scholarship, loan and loan repayment programs for health professions students, including scholarships for disadvantaged students and scholarships for disadvantaged students.
+Learn more.

 For several of the programs, the funds are awarded to the schools and the student can apply through the school’s financial aid office.
 View a complete list of HRSA programs.